hrithikmp/aws-linux-basics/README.md

-echo "# AWS Linux Basics" > README.md
+# AWS Linux Basics

-echo "This repo contains useful shell scripts for managing AWS EC2 Linux instances." >> README.md git add README.md git commit -m "Add README" git push
+This repository contains useful and beginner-friendly shell scripts for managing and automating tasks on Amazon Linux EC2 instances.

+A basic health check script that monitors CPU, memory, and disk usage.
+Useful for basic server health monitoring.